onap/vnfrqts-requirements/docs/Chapter8.rst

 Ansible Playbook Examples
 -----------------------------------------------

-The following sections contain examples of Ansible playbook contents which follow the guidelines.
+The following sections contain examples of Ansible playbooks which follow the guidelines.

 Guidelines for Playbooks to properly integrate with APPC